SalesforceLabs/Map-Of-Things/README.md

 # Map Of Things - LWC

+## AppExchange

+This project is published as a free managed package in [AppExchange](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N4V00000HZZiPUAX)

 ## Installation

 1. Set up enviroment.
 Follow the steps in the [Trailhead - Quick Start Lightning Web Component](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/)